-This Is How Often You Should Really Clean Your Sheets, According to a Pro
+This Is How Often You Should Really Clean Your Sheets

-Keeping sheets fresh is no easy feat.
-No matter how frequently (or, let's be honest—infrequently) you wash them, that fresh-out-of-the-dryer feeling tends to fade after the first few sleeps in-between the sheets.
-General laundry rules exist for just about every other piece of fabric in your home—sports bras and jeans included—but there seems to be a common thread of confusion when it comes to washing sheets.
+Maintaining clean sheets is no easy feat.
+No matter how frequently (or, let's be honest—infrequently) you wash them, that fresh-out-of-the-dryer feeling tends to fade after the first few nights of sleep.
+General laundry rules exist for just about every other piece of fabric in your home—sports bras and jeans included—but confusion reigns when it comes to washing sheets.
 Just how often should they really be cleaned?
 We looked to Tricia Rose, founder of textile company Rough Linen, for answers.

 According to Rose, the frequency at which you should wash your sheets boils down to the season and your nightly habits.
 "Your sweat level, what you wear to bed, and whether or not you snack in bed all affect how quickly your bedding gets sullied," Rose says.
 "A woman sleeping in pajamas during a crisp spring is different from a sporty teenager who sleeps in boxers during a hot summer."
 Another factor to consider: how many people are sleeping in said bed every night.
 "If you share a bed, it gets twice the wear," Rose says.

-It turns out your sheets aren't the only bedding component that needs regular TLC.
-Rose advises on regular, weekly washings for pillowcases as well.
+And your sheets aren't the only bedding component that needs regular TLC.
+Rose advises regular, weekly washings for pillowcases as well.
 As for duvet covers, Rose suggests easing up on habitual washes since a duvet floats over your body and gets far less wear than sheets do (and can be a real hassle to put back on).
 "Duvets take some effort to change, so less frequent washing saves yourself from that nuisance," she says.